-bharwan bhindi or stuffed okra recipe. in hindi bharwan means stuffed and bhindi means okra. so in english the recipe translates to stuffed okra…. easy?
+bharwa bhindi recipe with step by step photos – delicious and flavorful punjabi recipe of bhindi stuffed with spice powders. in hindi bharwan means stuffed and bhindi means okra. so in english the recipe translates to stuffed okra…. easy?

 this is a no onion-garlic recipe. it is just the spices, okra, salt and oil. thats it….. an easy bhindi recipe. but remember, rinsing, drying and then stuffing the bhindi (okra) does take time.

-the spices i use for the bharwan bhindi are the similar with the bhindi do pyaaza that i make. adding dry mango powder makes the okra tangy and sour.
+the spices i use for the bharwa bhindi are the similar with the bhindi do pyaaza that i make. adding dry mango powder (amchur powder) makes the okra tangy and sour.

 also this is not a spicy bharwan bhindi as i have used red chili powder in moderation. plus the other spice powders like coriander, cumin and turmeric also contribute their flavors and tastes.